GorgonMeducer/Pico_Template/README.md

 # Known issue
-- Debugger support is only available for J-Link.

 - Not all peripheral modules are added to the compilation.
 But I guess it is just a piece of cake for you : P